HOW TO GET OUT OF A TOXIC RELATIONSHIP: Everything You Need

 #3.
 Stop expecting your partner to change

 This is the most common error people make when opting to stay in a relationship where they are being abused.
-Accept that the only person you have influence over in this world is yourself.
+Accept that the only person you influence in this world is yourself.
 Unless the other person admits their mistakes and expresses a desire to seek help, they are unlikely to improve.

 #4.
 Surround yourself with positive people.